ayeshrodz/bills-tracker/README.md

 *   All Supabase mutations call a shared `requireSession` helper; if a token expires the app automatically signs the user out and shows a toast prompting re-authentication.
 *   Protected routes remember the original URL (`/bills/:id`, query string included) and redirect back to it after the user signs in again.

+## Supabase Setup

+Refer to [`SUPABASE.md`](SUPABASE.md) for the required tables, storage bucket, and RLS policies.
+The document includes ready-to-run SQL snippets plus notes on seeding default categories.

 ## Project Structure